-Education Commission of the States has researched charter school policies in all states to provide this comprehensive resource, updated in January 2016.
-Click on the questions below for 50-state comparisons showing how all states approach specific charter school policies.
-Or, choose to view a specific state’s approach by going to the individual state profiles page.
+Education Commission of the States has researched charter school policies in all 50 states to provide this comprehensive resource, updated January 2018.
+Click on the questions below for 50-State Comparisons, showing how all states approach specific charter school policies.
+Or view a specific state’s approach by going to the individual state profiles page.